rohanbatrain/scripts/One-Plus/One-plus-8t/Production/Readme.md

 # Preparing

-> In production we are using NAMELESS OS 12.1 with kali nethunter
+> In production we are using NAMELESS OS 12.1 non rooted.

 ## NAMELESS OS